volterraedge/terraform-provider-volterra/docs/resources/volterra_fleet.md

   namespace = "staging"

-  // One of the arguments from this list "no_bond_devices bond_device_list" must be set no_bond_devices = true
+  // One of the arguments from this list "no_bond_devices bond_device_list" must be set

+  no_bond_devices = true

-  // One of the arguments from this list "dc_cluster_group dc_cluster_group_inside no_dc_cluster_group" must be set no_dc_cluster_group = true
+  // One of the arguments from this list "no_dc_cluster_group dc_cluster_group dc_cluster_group_inside" must be set

+  no_dc_cluster_group = true
   fleet_label         = ["sfo"]

-  // One of the arguments from this list "enable_vgpu disable_gpu enable_gpu" must be set disable_gpu = true
+  // One of the arguments from this list "disable_gpu enable_gpu enable_vgpu" must be set

+  enable_gpu = true

   // One of the arguments from this list "interface_list default_config device_list" must be set